-To ensure that student teaching/clinical experiences occur at both the beginning and end of the school year, the College of Education (COE) has established specific scheduling practices.
-For elementary methods candidates, a three-week pre-clinical experience is scheduled, commencing early in the fall semester.
-This allows candidates to become familiar with their assigned clinical educator (P-12) and their classroom procedures.
-While faculty members encourage candidates to volunteer in their respective schools after the public school session ends, the timing of this experience falls outside of the university's semester system.
+To ensure that student teaching and clinical experiences occur at the beginning and end of the school year, the College of Education (COE) has implemented intentional scheduling practices for the 2023-2024 academic year.
+For elementary methods candidates, a three-week observation and orientation period is scheduled early in the fall semester.
+This timing allows candidates to become familiar with their assigned clinical educator (P-12) and classroom procedures.
+While faculty members encourage candidates to volunteer in their respective schools after the public-school session ends, this experience occurs outside the university's semester system.

-In the case of secondary and middle grades programs, students are required to complete 40 hours of pre-clinical field experience with their assigned clinical educator in the middle or secondary school where they will conduct their clinical experience in the following semester.
-This pre-clinical field experience is divided into three increments over the given semester: initial, middle, and end.
+For secondary and middle grades programs, students must complete 40 hours of pre-clinical field experience with their assigned clinical educator in the middle or secondary school, where they will conduct their clinical experience the following semester.
+This pre-clinical field experience is divided into three increments over the semester: an initial two-week period, a middle four-week period, and a final two-week period.
 This structure enables candidates to witness and engage with the beginning of the academic year and experience subsequent aspects of a nine-week marking period within the partner school calendar.

 Following the pre-clinical field experience, methods candidates proceed to their 16-week clinical experience placement in a partner school with a Clinical Educator (P-12).
-This placement allows candidates to immerse themselves fully in the teaching profession, gaining valuable practical experience and applying the knowledge and skills they have acquired throughout their program.
-By implementing these scheduling practices, the COE ensures that student teaching/clinical experiences are strategically planned to provide candidates with exposure to both the beginning and end of the school year.
-This comprehensive approach enables candidates to observe and participate in various stages of the academic calendar, allowing for a well-rounded and meaningful clinical experience.
+This placement allows candidates to immerse themselves fully in the teaching profession, gaining invaluable practical experience and applying the knowledge and skills gained throughout their program.

+By implementing these scheduling practices, the COE ensures that student teaching and clinical experiences are strategically planned to expose candidates to the beginning and end of the school year.
+This comprehensive approach enables candidates to observe and partake in various stages of the academic calendar, ensuring a well-rounded and meaningful clinical experience.